 Landsat 8 OLI

-Level 1T Landsat 8 Operational Land imager (OLI) Imagery was acquired from the USGS Earth Explorer web application in GeoTIFF format for WRS-2 Path 39 Row 30.
-The images selected, from late March through late September, comprise the complete growing season, or hydrologic water year, during which vegetation experiences a full growth cycle.
-Images from this time range were acquired for 2013 and 2014 as well as available imagery since late March for the year 2015 (Appendix A).
+Level 1T Landsat 8 Operational Land imager (OLI) imagery were acquired from the USGS Earth Explorer web application in GeoTIFF format for WRS-2 Path 39 Row 30.
+The images selected, from late March through late September, comprise of the complete growing season, or hydrologic water year, during which vegetation experiences a full growth cycle.
+Images from this time range were acquired for 2013 and 2014, as well as available imagery since late March for the year 2015 (Appendix A).
 Selected imagery maintained less than 20% cloud cover.

 Climate Data

-Historic meteorological data was obtained from the Bureau of Reclamation’s AgriMet weather system.
-Daily air temperature, daily precipitation, and GDD were collected in order to determine which, of the Landsat 8 OLI time series, coincides with the time that cheatgrass is actively growing while other vegetation species are not.
+Historic meteorological data were obtained from the Bureau of Reclamation’s AgriMet weather system.
+Daily air temperature, daily precipitation, and GDD were collected in order to determine which, of the Landsat 8 OLI time series, coincided with the time that cheatgrass is actively growing while other vegetation species are not.
 Specifically, days that received early precipitation were scrutinized to evaluate cheatgrass location.
 Temperature and precipitation were then analyzed to determine the days when cheatgrass green up would be more active.

 Classification sites

-To help delineate vegetation dominance in the study area five classifications of land cover were determined; bare ground, cheatgrass, mixed vegetation, montane forest/ western Juniper, and sagebrush/ herbaceous.
+To help delineate vegetation dominance in the study area, five classifications of land cover were determined; bare ground, cheatgrass, mixed vegetation, montane forest/ western Juniper, and sagebrush/ herbaceous.
 Classification sites were created using 2013 NAIP imagery with a .5m resolution, 2015 UoG ground truth observations, cheatgrass points from Clinton et al., 2010 study that used remote sensing and a based time-series analysis to detect cheatgrass phenology, and field observations collected by Idaho State University GIS Training and Research Center staff during the summer months of 2014 and 2015.
 The total number of classifications for land cover dominance were 14 bare ground, 43 cheatgrass, 17 mixed vegetation, 63 montane forest/ western Juniper, and 128 sagebrush/ herbaceous with a total of 266 observations.

 A classification tree (CT) analysis was used because it is data driven and allows for the development of a decision tree training and model validation from this data set (Miller & Franklin, 2002).
-In the Idaho rangeland cheatgrass tends to grows better with a southwest aspect and a slope of < 30% (S. Mavor, personal communication, June 19, 2015).
-Topography- related variables aspect and slope along with climate variables precipitation and temperature were used to help determine vegetation distribution.
+In the Idaho rangeland, cheatgrass tends to grows better with a southwest aspect and a slope of < 30% (S. Mavor, personal communication, June 19, 2015).
+Topography- related variables, aspect and slope, along with climate variables, precipitation and temperature, were used to help determine vegetation distribution.
 Each of the five classes were randomly divided into 50% training sites that were used to build the model and 50% test sites that were used to assess the accuracy of the model.

 Data Processing